PMCC-BioinformaticsCore/janis/docs/tutorials/tutorial1.md

 )
 ```

-We provide a identifier for the step (unique amongst the other nodes in the workflow), and intialise our tool, passing our inputs of the step as parameters.
+We provide an identifier for the step (unique amongst the other nodes in the workflow), and intialise our tool, passing our inputs of the step as parameters.

 We can refer to an input (or previous result) using the dot notation.
 For example, to refer to the `fastq` input, we can use `w.fastq`.